 For any other applicable limitations to confidentiality, or if your study involves genetics, of if you have a Certificate of Confidentiality, please see below.

 If the study is covered by a Certificate of Confidentiality, describe the protections and limitations afforded by the certificate.
 Although required language may vary, depending on which agency will be granting the Certificate, the essential point is that it protects the researchers from having to release any research data - including the names of participants, even under court order or subpoena.
+The following template language is suggested by NIH:

 The PSF confidentiality section should describe where scans, associated clinical and identifying data, and clinical readings will be stored and how confidentiality will be maintained.
 If results are to be maintained on a widely available database (e.g. Webcis) this information should be noted and described in the consent form.